Kong/charts/charts/kong/README.md

 Custom Resource Definitions (CRDs) are handled differently in Helm 2 vs Helm 3.
 In short:

 #### Helm 2
-If you want CRDs to be installed, make sure `ingressController.installCRDs` is set to `true` (either in your values.yaml or passing `--set ingressController.installCRDs=false` at the command line).
+If you want CRDs to be installed, make sure `ingressController.installCRDs` is set to `true` (the default value)

 #### Helm 3
-Make sure `ingressController.installCRDs` is set to `false` (either in your values.yaml or passing `--set ingressController.installCRDs=false` at the command line).
+Make sure `ingressController.installCRDs` is set to `false` - note that the default is `false`.
+You can do so either by passing in a custom `values.yaml` (`-f` when running helm) or passing `--set ingressController.installCRDs=false` at the command line.
-If you do not, the helm chart will not install correctly.
+**If you do not set this value to `false`, the helm chart will not install correctly.**

 Use `--skip-crds` with `helm install` if you want to skip CRD creation.